-However, improving retention is an uphill task, since retaining users in your product is rarely a singular team’s effort.
+However, improving customer retention is an uphill task, since retaining users in your product is rarely a singular team’s effort.
 Product marketing, customer success, and product teams need to work together to provide value for your customers to keep them returning to your product.
 Consistent effort in retaining customers keeps customer acquisition costs low and increases lifetime value.

 Understanding the usage patterns of your existing customer base is critical.
 Analyzing your customer’s journey can unlock key areas of friction and provide opportunities to improve your application or product.
 Product teams split customer segments either based on their onboarding or actions and then break them into groups or ‘cohorts’ for a given time period.
 Splitting these cohorts by period and observing changes in behavior over similar periods in the customer lifecycle is a great way to analyze what events or triggers do customers respond to, and improve your product accordingly.

-This process is known as cohort analysis.
+This process is known as cohort retention analysis.

 Cohort Analysis: Asking the Right Questions

 Cohort analysis helps product teams break customer segments by initial onboarding or by user flow.
 As a product manager, this would help you understand how customers adopt and use your product to achieve their own goals, for which they purchased this product.
 Product design and engineering teams may have a distinct workflow in mind while creating the product.
 Cohort analysis helps these teams give themselves a reality check.
 It enables them to understand how customers go through this workflow and ask what stops them from making their decisions over a given time period.